Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Evolving customer and investor preferences

-Which climate scenarios does TCFD recommend?
+Which climate scenarios should you use?

 1.5°C scenario: rapid and orderly transition

-• Accelerated implementation of climate and regulatory policies
+• Accelerated implementation of climate and regulatory policies.

 2°C scenario: gradual transition

-• Progressive introduction of regulatory and market measures
+• Progressive introduction of regulatory and market measures.

-• Phased changes in demand and value chains
+• Phased changes in demand and value chains.

-• Greater adaptation margin for carbon-intensive sectors
+• Greater room for adaptation for carbon-intensive sectors.

 Above 3°C scenario: climate inaction

-• Significant delays in mitigation policies
+• Significant delay in adopting mitigation policies.

-• Increase in extreme climate events and physical risks
+• Increase in extreme climate events and physical risks.

-• Greater market volatility and operational disruptions
+• Greater market volatility and operational disruption.

 • It improves medium- and long-term decision-making.